CP1404/XUTPracticals/prac_03/README.md

 We will start by demonstrating the basic methods for using **Git** version control with **GitHub** as your online storage tool.
 Note that ***Git and GitHub are different things!***
-We will do this from the point of view of someone working on a JCU lab computer.
 This will be enough to get you started, but please keep learning and practising with Git and GitHub.